airportyh/fun-lang/README.md

 ## Todos

+* if statement should evaluate to a value in pure mode...
 * enforce horizontal layout so that each panel has enough space
 * allow jumping to a particular line (ala breakpoints)
 * make more test programs to test how well debugger works